-Integrated Mathematics advances your math knowledge in the areas of − geometry, algebra, trigonometry, discrete mathematics, probability and statistics.
-The theme of the course is on mathematical patterns.
-You will create, model, analyze, and explain the different patterns that occur in each of the math disciplines.
-Connections will be explored between the different areas of mathematics so that you understand how each can be represented as a data table, equation, picture, and description.
-You complete projects throughout the year to demonstrate your understanding of the concepts.
-You will expand your mathematical vocabulary and communication skills while furthering your study of mathematics.
+Building on the math knowledge that CATS Extra students already have, Integrated Mathematics advances students’ math knowledge in the areas of geometry, algebra, trigonometry, discrete mathematics, and probability and statistics.
+The theme of the course is patterns.
+Students create, model, analyze, and explain the different patterns that occur in each of the math disciplines.
+Connections are explored between the different areas of mathematics so that students understand how each can be represented as a data table, equation, picture, and description.
+Students complete projects throughout the year to demonstrate their understanding of the concepts.
+In this way, students expand their mathematical vocabulary and communication skills while furthering their study of mathematics.

 Algebra II College Prep

-This course builds on what you have learned in Algebra I. During the course you will develop advanced algebra skills such as, solving systems of equations, factoring advanced polynomials, and understanding imaginary and complex numbers.
-You also study matrices, rational functions, and conic sections.
+This course builds on what students have learned in Algebra I. Students in the course develop advanced algebra skills such as solving systems of equations, factoring advanced polynomials, and understanding imaginary and complex numbers.
+Students also study matrices, rational functions, and conic sections.
 The focus for all of the topics is on problem-solving and developing formal mathematical language in English.
 The mathematical training in this course is important as preparation for the ACT and SAT, as well as future courses in Pre-calculus and Calculus.
-The text for the course is Glencoe Mathematics Algebra 2, and the course makes use of the TI-84 graphing calculator.
-Prerequisites: Successful completion of Algebra I and Geometry.
+The text for the course is Big Ideas Math: Algebra II, and the course makes use of the TI-84 graphing calculator.
+Prerequisites: Successful completion of Algebra I and Geometry

 Algebra II Honors